-- If a keyword is performing better than your CPA target, you should raise its bid to increase volume and conversions.
+If a keyword is performing better than your CPA target, you should raise its bid to increase volume and the likelihood of conversions.

 Some opinion from Opteo: We tend to see an excessive focus on bids and bid modifiers from account managers.
 While bids are important, it's easy to get lost in micro-optimisations that don't matter as much as messaging, creatives, landing pages, and general strategy.